 If you don’t install and agree to the preliminary measurements, someone will eventually install them for you, and they may not be to your liking or benefit.

 Look for current income or a measure of indirect financial contribution to the organization.
 Special emphasis on long-term sustainability is a common feature of successful programs.

 After you have defined your goals and thought about how this will work, it is time to look at the technologies that you will need.

 The mobile app trend is the market leader.
 Simple home medical devices are also available at affordable prices.
 These devices can perform tasks such as taking vital organs and diagnosing ear infections, monitoring glucose levels, or measuring blood pressure; in other words, they allow patients to gather the medical information they need to make a diagnosis.

-On the other hand, real-time technologies, such as WebRTC, are emerging that provide excellent communication capabilities for browsers and mobile devices, as well as secure media content transfer between participants.
+There are also real-time technologies, such as WebRTC, that provide excellent communication capabilities for browsers and mobile devices, as well as secure media content transfer between participants.